Studies in ReTelling, 2009 (Updated 2025)

 |

-The configuration of images continuously re-organize themselves in size and location over time, thereby reformulating the narrative outcome of their juxtapositions.
-In a two-screen presentation, images from each screen migrate over time to the opposite screens, disturbing each others' coherence.
-[Click here to view the video] |
+The variations of images continuously reorganize themselves in size and location over time, thereby reformulating the narrative outcome of their juxtapositions.
+In a two-screen presentation, the two image collections migrate over time to the opposite screens, disturbing each other’s coherence.
+[Click here to view the video]

 A George Legrady project, with software engineering and design by Angus Forbes.